 Depending on the model, panel-mounted lights from Auer Signal are available in the following colours:

 With multicolour panel-mounted lights, the colours red or green or optionally red, yellow and green can be controlled externally.
 Want to learn more more about the importance of colour in signaling?
-Read more about it here.
+Learn more about the importance of color in signaling.

 VISUAL-AUDIBLE PANEL-MOUNTED LIGHTS